camila-machado/ACE/README.rst

 Installation
 ------------

-For performing the calculations, ACE and Quantum-ESRESSO bin directories must be added to your PATH environment variable so that the contents of both can be called by the system at any working directory.
+For performing the calculations, ACE and Quantum ESPRESSO bin directories must be added to your PATH environment variable so that the contents of both can be called by the system at any working directory.
 Also, the ACE folder must be added to your $PYTHONPATH environment variable and the bin/ace.py file must be set as an executable.

-Assuming that ~/ase is your ACE and ~/QE your Quantum ESPRESSO folder, run on your teminal:
+Assuming that ~/ase is your ACE folder and ~/QE your Quantum ESPRESSO folder, run on your teminal:

 .. code-block:: shell

-    export PYTHONPATH =  ~/ace
+    export PYTHONPATH=$PYTHONPATH:~/ACE/ace
-    export PATH = $PATH: ~/QE/bin
+    export PATH=$PATH:~/qe-6.7/bin
-    export PATH = $PATH: ~/ace/bin
+    export PATH=$PATH:~/ACE/ace/bin
     # Note that you should replace ~/QE and ~/ace by the
     # actual Quantum-ESPRESSO and ACE paths on your system.